jckuri/AzureNeighborlyApp/README.md

 ![screenshots/flask_frontend_local.png](screenshots/flask_frontend_local.png)

-The Flask Webapp was deployed in local with the following command:
+The Flask Webapp was deployed to localhost with the following command:

 ```
 $ python app.py